maxi-blocks/maxi-blocks/readme.txt

 **Modify Tab**: Rephrase, shorten, lengthen, fix spelling and grammar, translate and custom.

-I’m a first-year IT student and my university recently began a 6-month WordPress course.
-In this course, I’ve learnt about WordPress themes and plugins like MaxiBlocks, [redacted], [redacted], [redacted] and more.

-In the next few months, we need to create a website for a library as practice.
+_I’m a first-year IT student and my university recently began a 6-month WordPress course.
+In this course, I’ve learnt about WordPress themes and plugins like MaxiBlocks, [redacted], [redacted], [redacted] and more._ _In the next few months, we need to create a website for a library as practice.
 We can pick any website builder we want to use for this project.
-I’ve checked out a bunch of WordPress builders and seen many how-to videos.
+I’ve checked out a bunch of WordPress builders and seen many how-to videos._

-I think MaxiBlocks tops them all.
+_I think MaxiBlocks tops them all.
 It’s super fast and adaptable.
 I tried MaxiBlocks for a week and I can say it’s better than other builders.
-It’s really neat and well-arranged. _-- Lynn WordPress designer – Myanmar_
+It’s really neat and well-arranged._ -- Lynn WordPress designer – Myanmar

-== Maxi's Custom Blocks  💎==
+== Maxi's custom blocks  💎==

 **Accordion Maxi**: Manages content within expandable and collapsible panels.
 It optimizes space, especially beneficial for mobile designs, by dynamically showing/hiding content, ideal for FAQs or nested information.